gitcommitshow/open-community-kit/README.md

-# github-contributors
+# open-stats
-Analyze and archive GitHub repo contributors
+Statistics for open-source communities on GitHub

 # Usage